Qazzquimby/thought-blog/thought-blog/content/posts/2025-04-18-universal-ai.md

 ## Go and AlphaGo

 So you're feeling pretty good, thinking you've got a nice general MCTS game player.
-You can plug in checkers, othello, pretty much any 'simple' game you can think of.
-You could even modify it to handle games with random elements with some work.
+You can plug in checkers, othello, chess (with some difficulty), pretty much any 'simple' game you can think of.
 Go is basically just one of those games with a really big board, so it seems like it should work.
 It does not.
 MCTS was able to do okay on connect4 with 7 possible actions per turn and maybe 35 turns.
 Go has a 19x19 board (361 spaces) and the game usually lasts ~200 turns, so that's around uh...
 "1" followed by 768 "0"s total tree size.
 It's pretty hard to fathom how large that number is.
 MCTS is cooked.
 - In the time connect4 MCTS could try every action, then every counter-action to each of those, and every counter-counter-action to each of those, go MCTS would have only tried each square once, so MCTS can't explore effectively without burning out its sim budget.
-- The default solution of random rollouts is pretty awful in MCTS.
+- The default solution of random rollouts is pretty awful for Go.
 It'll take ages to get to the end of the game, and the enormous board is mostly made up of dumb moves.
 Without decent value estimates, MCTS can't exploit effectively.
 Basically looks impossible, but you probably know it was already solved by google a while ago.

 ### Machine Learning
 This is where the machine learning comes in.
-Machine learning makes a mathematical formula to map some input to some output, like photos to "is cat"/"is dog" labels.
+Machine learning makes a mathematical formula to map some input to some output, like mapping photos to "is cat"/"is dog" labels.
 Inside the formula are many adjustable parameters, which start off random, causing random output.
-Using a bit of calculus it's possible to not only see how wrong the formula's answer is, but how all of those parameters should be changed so it would do better.
+When the formula gets a wrong answer, using a bit of calculus it's possible to see how all of those parameters should be changed so it would do better.
 Run that long enough with enough examples and eventually the formula stops outputting garbage and starts being useful.
 Machine learning models usually want a fixed-size list of numbers as an input, and another fixed-size list of numbers as an output, and in between it does various transformations usually involving more fixed-size lists of numbers.

 In this case we want the machine learning model to help MCTS play go.
 For now, let's imagine we already have an enormous mountain of expert play data for the model to learn from.

-The input is going to be a list of 361 numbers, like the board flattened into a line.
+The input is going to be a list of 361 numbers, like the 19x19 board flattened into a line.
 Maybe -1 for black and +1 for white and 0 for empty.
 Normally flattening the board would lose all the row/column information, but you could have the architecture inside the model understand it like a grid, so it's okay.

 What do we want the output to be?
 ### Value